Dear Over-45 Trainee – Advice For The Older Fitness-buff

-While I am no ‘Fitness Guru’, I AM in fairly good shape (for my age-52).
+While I am no ‘Fitness Guru’, I AM in fairly good shape (54 & regularly ‘break’ younger friends Kettlebelling).
 So, I often have people posing the same series of questions over and over.
 While I don’t have all of the answers, I have a lot.
 Mostly, from my own personal experience and much from taking knowledge from real ‘Fitness Gurus’ over many decades.
+So, Dear Over-45 Trainee – Advice For The Older Fitness-buff is also a note to myself.

 The interesting thing is that many people, once they receive the answer (an answer they do not like) will continue asking the same question, going from source to source, until they get the answer they like.